Keksuccino/FancyMenu/README.md

 With FancyMenu, its possible to customize nearly every default-looking menu in the game.
 Even menus from other mods.

 Some of its key features are:<br>
-- Hiding, moving, resizing and renaming buttons<br>
+- Hide, move resize and rename buttons<br>
-- Adding lines of text to menu screens and format them<br>
+- Add lines of text to menu screens and format them<br>
-- Animating the background of menus<br>
+- Animate the background of menus<br>
-- Adding textures and animations to menus<br>
+- Add textures and animations to menus<br>

 ## The FancyMenu Animation Engine